 Estimated costs of attendance are based on full-time enrollment of 15 hours each semester for two semesters.
-Budgets are automatically adjusted in the College system based on actual enrolled hours.
 Financial aid offers will be adjusted accordingly.
 The COA budgets are estimates and subject to change.

-1. Pay your bill at https://secure.touchnet.net/C20421_tsa/web/login.jsp.
+1. Pay your bill at https://secure.touchnet.net/C20421\tsa/web/login.jsp.